umassos/lass-group-web-sampa/_projects/smart-energy-and-smart-building.md

    This data set includes electrical data from over 400 homes.
 These traces are also available from our [trace repository](http://traces.cs.umass.edu/index.php/Smart/Smart).

 3. Smart* Software Tools
-   These tools include utilities to facilitate data collection using commdity sensors.
+   These tools include utilities to facilitate data collection using commodity sensors.
 Source code is available from our [software repository](http://traces.cs.umass.edu/index.php/Smart/Tools).

 ___